quartz-labs/docs/docs/faq.md

 | :-
 | Yes!
 We won 5th place in Payments for the Colosseum Radar hackathon, the largest hackathon in crypto history.
 We also won 3rd place in Mercuryo's "Best Consumer Use Cases" hackathon.

+| Who's on the team?
+| :-
+| The team is currently [Diego Garcia](https://x.com/nelo_66), CEO and [Iarla Crewe](https://x.com/iarlacrewe/), COO.
+We're on a mission to bring about a financial future where everyone can grow their wealth, not just a select few.
+We're always open to a chat on X or in our [Discord](https://discord.gg/K3byNmnKNm), just send a DM!

+| Is there KYC?
+| :-
+| While the Quartz protocol can be used by anyone permissionlessly, regulation requires that the card is only available to users who pass KYC verification.

 | What's your pricing?
 | :-
 | Quartz currently takes no fees.
 We don't charge any spend, top-up, maintenance, or hidden fees.
 There is a 1.5% + $0.30 foreign exchange fee on non-USD card transactions, which we pass on from our card-issuing partner.

-| Is there KYC?
-| :-
-| While the Quartz protocol can be used by anyone permissionlessly, regulation requires that the card is only used by users who pass KYC verification.

 | When is Quartz launching?
 | :-